 Not all Outcomes discussed below are appropriate to be used as measures of success for all campaigns.
 The following sections are presented to help standardize the measurement of the various Outcomes prior to modeling or association/attribution to quantify them in the context of media spend or advertising exposure.
 These Outcomes measures are presented in relative "funnel" order, or more specifically, in the chronological order of which they may occur in the customer lifecycle from awareness to actual purchase and thereafter.
-"Upper funnel" measures, or those early in the consumer lifecycle, often have some potential value but not direct value in terms of sales, and as a result, are often less powerful than "bottom funnel" Outcomes measures that often have direct or realized value when evaluating the impact or success of media investment or advertising campaigns, although again, the relevance of these measures is dependent on campaign goals.
+"Upper funnel" measures, or those early in the consumer lifecycle, often have some value depending on campaign objectives, but do not directly represent sales, and as a result, are often less directly correlated to sales than "bottom funnel" Outcomes measures that reflect actual sales resulting from media investment or advertising campaigns, although again, the relevance of these measures is dependent on campaign goals.

-When the goal of a campaign is a purchase or other bottom funnel Outcome, upper funnel measures are not recommended as proxies for success of such campaigns.
+When the goal of a campaign is a purchase or other bottom funnel Outcome, upper funnel measures used as standalone proxies for success of such campaigns should include clear disclosure and agreement from end users.
 Outcomes presented in aggregate or during a specific time period without connection to specific media activity do not infer correlation or causality, but when these outcomes are presented by campaign or media vertical, there is an implication of correlation or causality that must be supported and further adhere to modeling and/or attribution requirements discussed later in these Standards, where applicable.